 So if you have not had a chance to visit Lebanon yet, you can make this dish at ease right in your house, with the help of a food processor and a grill.
 And do not overcook your kafta as it might be too dry to eat.

-20. Kibbeh (Fried Kibbeh Balls)
+22. Kibbeh (Fried Kibbeh Balls)

 Kibbeh is a familiar Middle Eastern delicacy.
 On the other hand, it is also considered Lebanon’s national dish.
-Kibbeh usually contains bulgur wheat – a light and nutty ingredient with the origin of Western Asian, lean minced meat (lamb, beef, goat, or fish), onion, and spices.
+Kibbeh usually contains bulgur wheat – a light and nutty ingredient with the origin of Western Asia, lean minced meat (lamb, beef, goat, or fish), onion, and spices.

 Making Kibbeh is a work of art that you have to ensure they have a perfect shape.
 They should not be too big or too small.
 Therefore, if you want to make them at home, you should spare at least 1 hour to prepare them.

-The versatility of Kibbeh is impressive as you can serve as a main dish, starter, or side order, based on your preference.
+The versatility of Kibbeh is impressive as you can serve it as a main dish, starter, or side order, based on your preference.

-21. Bamia (Okra Stew)
+23. Bamia (Okra Stew)

 In Arabic, the term Bamia refers to okra.
 Therefore, Bamia (or Bamiya) is basically an okra-based stew with other ingredients like lamb and tomatoes.
 This is the Middle Eastern-originated food that you can find in many Arab countries, including Lebanon.